Stonyx/SpoofResolution/README.md

 # Spoof Resolution

 A DLL based approach to spoofing the resolution information that an application or game receives from various Windows API calls.
-Currently the following 4 API functions are detoured to provide spoofed resolution information to applications or games:
+Currently the following API functions are detoured to provide spoofed resolution information to applications or games:

+- GetSystemMetrics
+- GetDeviceCaps
 - EnumDisplaySettingsA
 - EnumDisplaySettingsW
 - EnumDisplaySettingsExA
 - EnumDisplaySettingsExW

-These represent the low level functions that applications and games use to retrive resolution information.
-In the future higher level functions will hopefully be added to support more applications and games.

 To spoof the resolution for an application or game, place the `withdll.exe` and `spoofres.dll` files in the application or game folder and create a `spoofres.ini` file in the same folder with the following format:

 ```
-[Device|Mode]
+[SpoofResolution]
+Logging = On
+LogFile = C:\Path\To\LogFile.log

+[GSM]
+Width = 3840
+Height = 2160

+[GDC]
+Width = 3840
+Height = 2160

+[EDS|Device|Mode]
-Width = 1920
+Width = 3840
-Height = 1080
+Height = 2160
 BitsPerPixel = 32
 Frequency = 60
 Flags = 0